Th3ThirdMan/music-quiz/README.md

 * People who enjoy music.

-* People who are interested in finding out more about various artists and musicians spanning the decades since the 80s.
+* People who are interested in finding out more about various artists and musicians that are referenced in the quiz.

 * People who have a penchant for taking part in quizzes, testing themselves on music from different eras.